PPL-IIITA/ppl-assignment-payal-IIITA/README.md

 <h4><u>Documentation</u> :</h4>
 <hr>
-Documentation of each question is done separately and can be found in the respective folder of the questions.
+Documentation of each question is done separately and can be found in the docs folder of the questions. how to create javadocs is mentioned in the last line of the text file HOW-TO-BUILD